History of agriculture in China: Since 1949

 The propagation of these models began slowly, with only 500 advanced cooperatives established by the summer of 1955 but successes of the model between 1952 and 1958 in increasing agricultural production by 27.8%, while the population grew by only 14.8%, drove collectivization further in a fervour known as the Socialist High Tide that occurred between 1955 and 1956.
 This resulted in the disappearance, by and large, of the mutual aid team by 1958 and radical draw-downs in elementary cooperatives in favour of advanced cooperatives and a broadening of collectivized farming such that by the end of 1957, there were now 753,000 advanced cooperatives containing 119 million households.

+In the 1950s, programs encouraged young people to extend new agricultural technology and methods in rural China.

 During China's First Five-Year Plan period (1953-1957), agriculture, including water conservancy, accounted for only 4% of the government's investment budget.
 Leading into the Great Leap Forward, China experienced a population boom that strained its food supply, despite rising agricultural yields.
 Increased yields could not keep pace with a population that benefitted from a major decrease in mortality (due to successful public health campaigns and the end of war) and a high fertility rate.
 Continued increases in food production would depend on additional agricultural infrastructure.

 China's development policy modernized agricultural production during the first 20 years of the commune system.
 Agricultural science and technology likewise progressed significantly during collective production.

 Over the period 1957 to 1979: